HBCUs are still receiving bomb threats, frustrating lawmakers and campus leaders

-At least 36 HBCUs — more than one-third of the country’s historically Black schools — have been received threats this year, said Rep. Carolyn B. Maloney (D-N.Y.), chairwoman of the House Committee on Oversight and Reform.
-Some campuses, including Howard University, one of the country’s largest HCBUs and situated mere miles from the White House, have been targeted on multiple occasions.
+At least 36 HBCUs — more than one-third of the country’s historically Black schools — have received threats this year, said Rep. Carolyn B. Maloney (D-N.Y.), chairwoman of the House Committee on Oversight and Reform.
+Some campuses, including Howard University, one of the country’s largest HCBUs and just a few miles from the White House, have been targeted on multiple occasions.

 “I’m frustrated like everybody else, but I recognize that it’s been six weeks,” Rep. Kweisi Mfume (D-Md.), whose district includes Morgan State and Coppin State universities, said in an interview.
 Both campuses reported threats in February that triggered temporary lockdowns.
 “I think we’ve got to let the investigative process work its way through.”